teyinlml/minliangliu.github.io/_pages/teaching.md

 Inverse methods for identification of in vivo hyperleastic properties of the aortic wall
 ====
-1.A multi-resolution direction search (MRDS) approach based on finite element updating scheme
+1. A multi-resolution direction search (MRDS) approach based on finite element updating scheme
 * **M. Liu**, L. Liang, and W. Sun.
 2018.
 Journal of the Mechanical Behavior of Biomedical Materials.
 2. Transmural mean stress of the aortic wall can be obtained without patient-specific material properties and residual deformations
 * **M. Liu**, L. Liang, C. Martin, and W. Sun.
 2018.
 Biomechanics and Modeling in Mechanobiology.